|

 of your website is.
 What are you attempting to accomplish?

 Are you trying to sell something?
-Are you looking for downloads,
+Are you looking for

-to promote a specific product or service?
-Do you want your
+website trying to promote a specific product or service?

-visitors to take a specific action?
-Is the intent to profit
+Do you want your visitors to take a specific action?

-from ad space in general or to have website visitor's click
+Is the intent to profit from ad space in general or

-on specific ads?
-Are you trying to build a brand?
-Do you
+you trying to build a brand?
+Do you want visitors to

-When attempting to solicit a specific action,
+When attempting to solicit a specific

-to take the desired action.
-If clicking a link is the goal,
+lead the visitor to take the desired action.
+If clicking

-then that link should be clearly indicated and prominent
+a link is the goal, then that link should be clearly

-on the page.
-This will not only help insure that the maximum
+indicated and prominent on the page.
+This will not only

-number of visitors will be able to adequately view and navigate
+be able to adequately view and navigate your content,

-to take the action you wish to have occur.
+the action you wish to have occur.

 For example: Many software companies struggle

-with the action they wish to solicit from the website visitor.
+with the action they wish to solicit from the website

-Software companies and eBook publishers are often guilty
+visitor.
+Software companies and eBook publishers are

 In Order To Maximize The Websites Sales